RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ## Confirming it worked

-Add a backstage component file to a repository which will match the configured discovery url.
-After commiting it to the correct branch it should be almost immedietly in your catalog.
+Add a backstage component file to a repository which matches the configured discovery url.
+After committing it to the correct branch, you should see it almost immediately in your catalog.